vphantom/pyritephp-example/README.md

 ## Updating

-While the structure of the framework isn't upgradeable since it consisted of a simple "unzip" starting point, the bulk of the core components is safely packaged in NPM and Composer.
+While the structure of the framework isn't upgradeable since it consisted of a simple "unzip" starting point, the bulk of the core components is safely packaged in NPM and Packagist (Composer).
 Therefore, `make update` should provide all the bug fixes you'll need down the road.

 ## MIT License